Farama-Foundation/Minari/docs/content/basic_usage.md

         dataset = minari.load_dataset('LunarLander-v2-test-v0')
         eval_env = dataset.recover_environment(eval_env=True)

-   If the dataset doesn't have an `eval_env` attribute, the environment used for collecting the data will be retrieved by default.
+   If the dataset doesn't have an `eval_env_spec` attribute, the environment used for collecting the data will be retrieved by default.
 ```

 ### Combine Minari Datasets